luigimattino/art-event-api/README.md

 #### Output

 - A JSON array containing the following fields for each event:
+  - `id` : the event identifier, can be used for retrieving the details
   - `title` : the title of the event
   - `city` : the city where the event is taking place
   - `openingDate`: the date on which the event starts